fbpx

 Maple Leaves Forever (MLF) offers a “Thank You Rebate” to rural landowners who plant Native Canadian Maples on their property.
 Trees must be a minimum of 150 cm (5 ft) to be eligible for this Rebate.
 Visit our Thank You Rebate page for details.

-Industry professionals, arborists and other planting agencies recommend that native maples and other deciduous trees that will be used for roadside tree planting programs be a minimum size of 175 cm.
+Industry professionals, arborists and other planting agencies recommend that Native Maples and other deciduous trees that will be used for roadside tree planting programs be a minimum size of 175 cm.
 Maple Leaves Forever encourages rural landowners to consider these recommendations.

 Written by Carl Mansfield, Arboreal Consultant, Maple Leaves Forever